e-mitch/GVSU-CIS641-Eagle/docs/software_requirements_specification_final.md

 # Change Management Plan

 This section describes how to implement Commentarius, why it is useful, and how to address issues with implementation and transitioning into usage.

 ## Why do we need Commentarius?
-Typically, when we take notes on something or write down our thoughts, we
+Typically, when we take notes on something or write down our thoughts, we may use something like a journal, Google docs, Microsoft Word,
-may use something like a journal, Google docs, Microsoft Word, or something similar.
+or something similar.
 While these options are convenient, they don’t necessarily make it easy to reference the things we’ve written later.
+Sure,
-Sure, we can flip through pages of diary entries to find a specific detail, or use the Control-F
+we can flip through pages of diary entries to find a specific detail, or use the Control-F  keyboard shortcut to browse a document on a computer.
-keyboard shortcut to browse a document on a computer.
-But these methods are inefficient, and require us to remember what we’re looking for, and for
-that we have to remember that we’re looking for something in the first
+But these methods are inefficient, and require us to remember exactly what we’re looking for, and that we’re looking for something in the first
 place.

-How many times have you gone into a one-on-one with your manager and
-forgotten to ask a question because you jotted it down in some Google doc
+How many times have you gone into a one-on-one with your manager and  forgotten to ask a question because you jotted it down in some Google
-and forgot it was there?
-How many times have you tried to find notes you
+Doc and forgot it was there?
+How many times have you tried to find notes you  took on how to do your work more efficiently, or find some breakthrough
-took on how to do your work more efficiently, or find some breakthrough you had?
-Wouldn’t it be best if things like this were all kept in the same
+you had and been unable to find them?
+Wouldn’t it be best if things like this were all kept in the same place?
-place?

-Implementing Commentarius will allow us to keep track of our thoughts,
-regardless of when we recorded them, and easily create and reference
+Implementing Commentarius will allow us to keep track of our thoughts, regardless of when we recorded them, and easily create and reference
 categories of information.
-This will help us stay organized, remember the
-things that are important, and keep important information in a centralized location.
+This will help us stay organized, remember the things that are important, and keep important information in a centralized location.

 ## Implementation
 ### Step 1: Announcing the Change
 The implementation of Commentarius will start by letting the people working for the company know that the software is coming and will be expected to be used.
-This announcement will include explaining why Commentarius will be
-useful to its users as well as describing for what it can be used.
+This announcement will include explaining why Commentarius will be  useful to its users as well as describing for what it can be used.

 ### Step 2: Distribution
 The following day, users shall receive an email detailing the steps of how to download the software.
 Reminder emails will be sent one and two weeks
 after this.

 ### Step 3: Training
 There will be two methods of training: in-person and virtual.
-For in-person training, an IT employee who is proficient at using the program shall
+For in-person training, an IT employee who is proficient at using the program shall  demonstrate,
-demonstrate, using a computer connected to a projector, the following major features of the program:
+using a computer connected to a projector, the following major features of the program:
 * Creating, reading, editing, and deleting entries
 * Creating, reading, editing, and deleting tags
 * Creating, reading, editing, and deleting tagged text